Human population hit 7 billion people in December-2011. But the

 wheat, rice, barley and oats.
 But there is a catch...

-like maize (corn), photosynthesis appears to operate at a fairly
+like maize (corn), sugarcane, sorghum, and amaranth, operates at a fairly

 constant level until the temperature hits the limit value (still 86 F